SmileiPIC/Smilei/doc/Sphinx/installation.rst

 .. code-block:: bash

   make config=debug                        # With debugging output (slow execution) make config=noopenmp                     # Without OpenMP support make config=no_mpi_tm                    # Without a MPI library which supports MPI_THREAD_MULTIPLE make config=scalasca                     # For the Scalasca profiler make config=advisor                      # For Intel Advisor make config=vtune                        # For Intel Vtune
   make config=inspector                    # For Intel Inspector
-  make config=detailed_timers # More detailed timers, but somewhat slower execution
+  make config=detailed_timers              # More detailed timers, but somewhat slower execution make config=omptasks                     # use OpenMP task parallelization, not supported by old compilers make config=part_event_tracing_tasks_off # trace the use particle operators, without task parallelization make config=part_event_tracing_tasks_on  # trace the use particle operators, with OpenMP task parallelization

 It is possible to combine arguments above within quotes, for instance:

 .. code-block:: bash

   make config="debug noopenmp" # With debugging output, without OpenMP

+However, some arguments may not be compatible, e.g. ``noopenmp`` and ``omptasks``.

 .. rubric:: Obtain some information about the compilation